lsrdot/dotfiles/README.md

 # v2.*: actual config:
-these dotfiles were inspired by the mac os x 10.6 (snow leopard) ux. this is a productivity-focused dev environment i use on a d2d basis.
+inspired by mac os x 10.6 (snow leopard). this is a productivity-focused dev environment i use on a d2d basis.